 Future happy moments will catch me by surprise, so I’ve asked my son to alert me when I forget myself.
 We have a hand signal and a phrase to help me reduce my volume.

 I may still whoop, hoot, dance and startle the unsuspecting.
-I am, however, working on curbing myself when Tyoma is anxious.
+I am, however, working on curbing myself when Liev is anxious.
 Together, I foresee much progress!